rohith-kumar53/Active-Directory-Home-Lab/README.md

 ![image](https://github.com/user-attachments/assets/c04640bd-ac06-4bd7-9f96-4e5a87210705)

-You will see a `.yaml` file, so that's the file we want to configure.
+You will see a .yaml file; that's the file we want to configure

 ![image](https://github.com/user-attachments/assets/01a3231a-c83e-47b1-a12b-9e95fa98b698)

-Assign the Private ip address and configure all the essential details.
-Refer above.
+Assign the private IP address and configure all the essential details as mentioned above.

-#### Download and Installing Splunk Enterprise
+#### Downloading and Installing Splunk Enterprise

-Now Download the Splunk Enterprise trial version on your host Machine.
-Make sure you download it as `.deb` file for linux.
+Now, download the Splunk Enterprise trial version on your host machine.
+Make sure to download it as a .deb file for Linux.

 ```
 sudo apt update && sudo apt install virtualbox-guestadditions-iso && sudo apt install virtualbox-guest-utils
 ```

-Install this in your Splunk Server (Ubuntu Server).
-If you are using other Hypervisors like Vmware then refer the official page guide to find how to share folders from your host to the Virtualmachine on that hypervisor.
+Install this on your Splunk server (Ubuntu Server).
+If you are using other hypervisors like VMware, refer to the official guide to learn how to share folders from your host to the virtual machine on that hypervisor.

 ![image](https://github.com/user-attachments/assets/e955759b-c2f8-49d6-a659-674d7c790e32)

-Share the splunk Enterprise trial version downloaded on your host to the Splunk Server using the Shared folder option in Virtual box.
+Share the Splunk Enterprise trial version downloaded on your host with the Splunk server using the shared folder option in VirtualBox.

 ```
 sudo reboot
 ```

-Reboot the Splunk Server.
+Reboot the Splunk server.

 ```
 sudo adduser <your_username> vboxsf
 ```

-We need to add our user to the vboxsf group to access the share that we created on our host to this Virtual Machine.
+We need to add our user to the vboxsf group to access the shared folder that we created on our host for this virtual machine.

 ```
 mkdir share
 ```

-We are creating a folder named share so we can mount the share into this folder
+We are creating a folder named 'share' so we can mount the shared folder into this directory.

 ```
 sudo mount -t vboxsf -o uid=1000,gid=1000, <shared-folder-name> share/